cwgieselman/sketch-plugin-config/README.md

 # SVGO Compressor Plugin Config File

-SVGO Compressor is a Plugin that compresses SVG assets at the time of export.
-I just tinkered with the config file a bit to give us the output we need to work within or CMS
+SVGO Compressor is a Sketch Plugin that compresses SVG assets at the time of export.
+I tinkered with the config file a bit to give us the output we need to work within the JAMF EE CMS and am passing it along to you!

 SVGO Compressor *requires* Sketch 3.8.